 All mechanical board assemblies shall meet the safety requirements described in Section 7.1.3.
-Where permissible, sharp corners or edges shall be rounded or smoothed to prevent operator harm.

 2.1.1 SFF Faceplate Configurations

 The SFF configuration views are shown below.
 Three different faceplates are available for the SFF - a pull tab, ejector latch and an internal lock version are available.
 The same SFF OCP NIC 3.0 PBA assembly accepts all three faceplates types and may be interchanged depending on the end application.
 The drawings shown in Figure 7 below illustrate a representative front, side and top views of the SFF.